BLUULE: Mihkel Raud, Brad Jurjens, Georg Merilo

 Promenade Dance Pavilion

-For the twelfth year in a row, the word “bluule”—a symbiosis of blues and poetry that emerges in Haapsalu for just one hour a year—sparks wonder among new Augustibluus visitors and a murmuring sense of satisfaction among longtime fans.
-Over the years, dozens of Estonia’s top actors and musicians have gathered on this stage to create something that is uniquely part of Augustibluus’s DNA.
+For the twelfth year in a row, the word “bluule”—a symbiosis of “blues” and “poetry” that emerges for just one hour a year in Haapsalu—sparks wonder among new Augustibluus visitors and a murmured sense of contentment among longtime fans.
+Over the years, dozens of Estonia’s top actors and musicians have gathered on this stage to create something that is unique to the DNA of Augustibluus.

 Mihkel Raud, musician and journalist: